gokulnath30/Keras-Image-classification/README.md

 # Brain Tumor Prediction using keras image classification

 * Collect the dataset and classified the data into folders.
+* To add the Folder path in load_data.py

 ## Prepare Dataset for Training
     py load_data.py